effepivi/ICP3038/Labs/11-Pyramid-blending/README.md

 #endif // __Pyramid_h
 ```

-2. Add the preamble
+2. Add the preamble: which file? what for? when? who? anything missing/any bug?

-In `Pyramid.h`

 ```cpp
 #ifndef __Pyramid_h